jfbercher/LecturesSignalProcessing/README.md

 We provide here the complete collection of Jupyter's notebooks, together with their html version and a [pdf ebook](https://rawgit.com/jfbercher/LecturesSignalProcessing/master/tex/Poly.pdf).
 Notebooks are located in the subdirectory `src` and not fully executed, while the html version in `html` corresponds to the full output.
 Beware that the notebooks make a heavy use of some Jupyter javascript extensions (e.g. latex_envs, exercise, ...) and unfortunately do not render correctly in nbviewer or in the github viewer ; that is the reason why we provide the static version in `./html`.
 See the install section below.

+Unfortunately, conversion to html is not always perfect (certainly less than it used to), because of the issue reported [here](https://github.com/jupyter/nbconvert/issues/160).
+I will try to add a small workaround shortly.
+For the moment, please forgive bad renderings and refer to the notebook/pdf versions --> [pdf](https://rawgit.com/jfbercher/LecturesSignalProcessing/master/tex/Poly.pdf).

 ## Table of Contents